- What Are Online Puppy Scams?

 - Do your research:

-- Ask the seller about the puppy, its breed, and where it came from.
+- Ask the seller about the puppy, its breed, and its origin.
 The seller should have information about the puppy's parents.

 - Check other sites (e.g., accredited breeder sites) to find the average price for a puppy of this breed.
 If the puppy listed is far cheaper than the regular asking price, it may be a sign of a scam.